-Regulating pH is one of the most important aspects of pool care and it should be maintained in the range 7.2 – 7.6.
+Regulating High pH Levels is one of the most important aspects of pool care and it should be maintained in the range 7.2 – 7.6.

-High pH will also reduce the effectiveness of chlorine based sanitisers.
+High pH Levels will also reduce the effectiveness of chlorine based sanitisers.

 This can cause cloudiness, excessive scaling and residues in the pool.